rakeshpai/alphabot-hal/README.md

 # `hal.obstacleSensors.left()`, `hal.obstacleSensors.right()`

 Returns the ADC reading from the obstacle sensor.
-In my case, I only got values between 25 and 45, with a max range of under 10 cms, so it's not great, but it's something.
+In my case, I only got values roughly between 25 and 45, with a max range of under 10 cms.
+So it's not great, but it's something.
 I think that's all you can expect from these crappy obstacle sensors.

 # `hal.on('leftTick', cb)`, `hal.on('rightTick', cb)`

 These events are emitted when the wheel encoder detects a 'tick'.
 Ticks are picked up on both the rising and falling edges of the IR receiver output, so two ticks events are raised per notch of the encoder wheel.

+License: MIT